What is osteoporosis?

 Q: Is osteoarthritis related to osteoporosis?

-A: Osteoarthritis and osteoporosis both affect the bones, but osteoarthritis is a condition which specifically affects one’s joints, rather than one’s bones as a whole.
+A: Osteoarthritis and osteoporosis both affect the bones, but osteoarthritis is a condition which specifically affects the joints, rather than the bones as a whole.
 In osteoarthritis, the cartilage at the ends of the bones, which connect at one’s joints, wear away, causing the swelling characteristic of arthritis.
 This causes one’s bones to thicken and harden at the ends, developing new structures called spurs around one’s joints which force the bones out of their normal position.

 The primary risk factors of osteoarthritis are being over 40, being female, being overweight and being genetically predisposed to conditions which affect one’s joints.
 Both osteoporosis and osteoarthritis can cause back pain and height loss.
+If you think you may be affected by either of these conditions, get a free symptom assessment with the Ada app.

 “What people with anorexia nervosa need to know about osteoporosis.”
 National Institute of Osteoporosis and Related Bone Diseases.
 April 2016.
 Accessed: 23 November 2017. ↩ ↩